Drug and Alcohol Addiction: What It Is, Why It Happens, and How to Get Help

 How addiction affects the brain

-The prefrontal cortex (the brain region responsible for decision-making and impulse control) is also affected by sustained heavy use.
-This helps explain why a person with a SUD may continue to use even when they clearly recognize the costs.
-It is not that they do not understand what is happening to them; it is that the brain’s control mechanisms have been compromised by the very substance causing the harm.⁵
+The prefrontal cortex, the brain region responsible for decision-making and impulse control, is also affected by sustained heavy use.
+This helps explain why a person with a substance use disorder may continue to use even when they clearly recognize the costs.
+The brain’s control mechanisms have been compromised by the very substance causing the harm.⁵

-Recovery allows the brain to rebalance, but this takes time.
-Longer treatment and sustained support work partly because they give the brain the substance-free period it needs to begin that process.
+Recovery allows the brain to rebalance, but the process takes time.
+Longer treatment durations and sustained support work in part because they give the brain the substance-free period it needs to begin healing.
+Imaging studies show that the brain can show partial recovery within months of abstinence, with further structural and functional improvements continuing over a year or more in many people.⁵

 Loss of control